You’re a doctor, not a tightrope walker.

 HIPAA can be complicated; let’s make it easier

 We’ve talked about how an electronic filing system can reduce the risk of improper file handling and storage.
-Staying HIPAA compliant protects you from hefty fines that could reach $1.5 million per offense and federally enforced action plans to correct violations.
+Staying HIPAA-friendly protects you from hefty fines that could reach $1.5 million per offense and federally enforced action plans to correct violations.

-But how can you create forms that are HIPAA compliant and easy to use?
-JotForm allows you to create HIPAA-compliant forms easily and even obtain patient signatures and files directly through your forms.
-Simplify data collection and try JotForm today.
+But how can you create forms that are HIPAA-friendly and easy to use?
+Jotform allows you to create HIPAA-friendly forms easily and even obtain patient signatures and files directly through your forms.
+Simplify data collection and try Jotform today.